yehiarasheed/processing4/README.md

 Processing is a flexible software sketchbook and a programming language designed for learning how to code.

 This repository contains the source code for the [Processing](https://processing.org/) project for people who want to help improve the code.
-It consists of two main parts:

-1. **The Core Library:** This includes essential components such as the graphics renderer, event handling, input/output (I/O) functions, and mathematical utilities.
-2. **The Processing Development Environment (PDE):** This includes a text editor, a compiler, a contributions manager, and other tools to assist with writing and managing code.

 ## Using Processing